-Measure Traffic Light that at least 85% of people attending Project Griffin and/or Argus seminars consider the City of plice is prepared and capable of dealing with a terrorist or major incident GREEN Performance During the first quarter, an average of 97.6% of 140 attendees to events considered the Force prepared a terrorist or major incident. l and capable of dealing with During the second quarter, there was one Griffin event during July and one during September, both of which returned satisfaction levels of 96%.
+Measure Traffic Light that at least 85% of people attending Project Griffin and/or Argus seminars consider the City of lice is prepared and capable of dealing with a terrorist or major incident GREEN Performance During the first quarter, an average of 97.6% of 140 attendees to events considered the Force prepared a terrorist or major incident.
+During the second quarter, there was one Griffin event during July and one during September, both of viewels of 96%.
 None were held during August due to Olympics commitments.
 During the second quarter, five Argus events were held during July (3 returned 100% satisfaction, 1 rec 93%).
 No events were held during August.
-During September, there were two Argus events, one retail variation level of 96% and one to Lloyds which had 10 attendees with a satisfaction level of 100%.
-Protec t the City of London and UK from Fraud Measure Traffic Light at least 25% of Organised Crime Gangs who use fraud as a means of stealing from individuals, s and the public sector AMBER Performance Total OCG Disruptions to Date: 10 renomiance The target is to achieve two disruptions a month.
-The OCG element is incorporated into daily tasking meetings whereby the discussion of OCG disruption is a standing agenda item.
-A relevant segment concerning OCG disruption is therefore included within the minutes of these meetings.
-The management of OCGs will be incorporated into the remit of FIB (in the Intelligence and Information Directorate) in due course.
-There are developments nationally with the introduction of the Organised Crime Co-ordination Centre which will be part of NCA and will go live in 2013.
-This currently creates some difficulty in defining the strategy for OCGs at a local level.
+During September, there were two Argus events, one retail viewers. which returned satisfaction orded 95% and 1 returned Protect a satisfaction level of 96% and one to Lloyds which had 10 attendees with a satisfaction level of 100%. the City of London and UK from Fraud Troffic I imbt • Measure at least 25% of Organised Crime Gangs who use fraud as a means of stealing from individuals, s and the public sector Traffic Light AMBER Performance Total OCG Disruptions to Date: 10 The target is to achieve two disruptions a month.
+The OCG element is incorporated into daily tasking meetings whereby the discussion of OCG disruption A relevant segment concerning OCG disruption is therefore included within the minutes of these meetin OCGs will be incorporated into the remit of FIB (in the Intelligence and Information Directorate) in due of the terminal transfer of the Organised Crime Co-ordination Centre will go live in 2013.
+This currently creates some difficulty in defining the strategy for OCGs at a local leverage. gs.
+The management of ourse.
+Thich will be part of NCA and